 - Together with the preposition συν (sun), meaning together or with: the verb συναυξανω (sunauxano), meaning to grow (up) together (Matthew 13:30 only).

 - Together with the preposition υπερ (huper), meaning over or beyond: the verb υπεραυξανω (huperauxano), meaning to grow exceedingly (2 Thessalonians 1:3 only).

 From the same PIE root as the above (but probably branched off before proto-Greek became Greek), the noun αυγη (auge) primarily means dawn: the emergence and rapidly waxing of the splendor of sunlight and the vanishing of darkness.
 From that primary meaning came the meaning of splendor and brightness in general — but probably whilst retaining its association with recent appearance and continued increase (a more common word that refers to dawn is the verb αυριον, aurion).

 Since light, life and intellect go hand in hand, this important Greek word became part of familiar expressions such as "seeing the light" (getting born, or getting smart), "hold up to the light" (to closely examine), "in full light" (clearly, openly).
-And all this reminds of the words of Isaiah, "If they do not speak according to this word, it is because they have no dawn" (8:20), which uses the verb שחר (shahar).

 Since the sun rises in the east, our word sometimes occurs poetically as synonym of east, and since the east is often used synonymous with the past, so is our word for dawn (see the verb ανατελλω, anatello, to rise, or the Hebrew word קדם, qedem, past or east).